-There are three separate processes that make up the Criminal Law QLD Justice System.
-The first is the police who investigate the crime, the second is the Court system which imposes the penalty, and the third is the penal system which governs community service, parole, and the custodial sentence.
+There are three separate arms that make up the Criminal Law Justice System in Queensland.
+The first is the police, who investigate the crime, the second is the court system which determines guilt and imposes the penalty, and the third is the penal system, which governs community service, parole, and the custodial sentence.

 The Magistrates Court deals mainly with less serious matters known as summary offences.
 However, if the offence is of a serious nature it will be classes as an indictable offence, and transferred to either the District Court or the Supreme Court.
-Some indictable offences can be elected to be heard in the Magistrates Court depending on the nature of the offence, and the likely penalty.
 There are also Drug Courts, within the Magistrate Court system, which allow for offenders to be placed on a court diversion program.

-The QLD Children’s Courts are for any offenders under the age of 17, and are contained within both the Magistrates Court and the District Court.
+The Children’s Courts are for any offenders under the age of 18, and are contained within both the Magistrates Court and the District Court.
 Overall there are 131 Magistrates Courts, 32 District Courts, and 11 Supreme Courts throughout Queensland.

 Criminal Law QLD Legislation

-Criminal law in Queensland is governed by the Criminal Code 1899 which was developed to encompass the many types of criminal offences.
-It outlines the penalties, whether it is an indictable or summary offence, and states the procedure rules and practices that must be followed.
+Criminal law in Queensland is governed by the Criminal Code 1899, which was developed to encompass the many types of criminal offences.
+This act outlines the applicable penalties, whether the offence is an indictable or summary offence, and states the procedures and practices that must be followed.
 There is also specific legislation that deals with certain offences, such as the Drugs Misuse Act 1986, Weapons Act 1990, Bail Act 1980, Criminal Proceeds Confiscations Act 2002, and the Domestic and Family Violence Act 2012.
-Each of these acts outlines the procedures to be followed, the elements of the different types of offences, and the penalties that can be imposed by the Courts.
-The Police Powers and Responsibilities Act 2000 gives the Police the necessary power to investigate, and charge offenders.
+Each of these acts outlines the procedures to be followed, the elements of the different types of offences, and the penalties that can be imposed by the courts.
+The Police Powers and Responsibilities Act 2000 gives the police the necessary power to investigate, and charge offenders.
 This Act is also designed to provide protection to the public by clearly identifying what the police can, and can’t do in the line of duty.

 Pleas and Penalties in QLD